Urban rail transit in India: Systems in development

-Abandoned Systems
+Abandoned systems

 Light rail

 Light rail transit (LRT) or popularly known as Metrolite in India, is a form of urban rail transit characterized by a combination of rapid transit and tram systems.
 It usually operates at a higher capacity than trams, and often on an exclusive right-of-way similar to rapid transit.
-Several tier-2 cities in India have opted it since it is a cheap and efficient mode of urban transit which serves for a lower demand.
-This list excludes Trolleybus or 'Metro Neo' systems which do not use rails.
+Several tier-2 cities in India have proposed light rail systems.

 Tram

-In addition to trains, trams were introduced in many cities in the late 19th century, though almost all of these were phased out.
-The Kolkata Tram is currently the only tram system in the country.